MiriamPeskowitz/CLI-meditation/README.md

 # Meditation

 NOTES -- Tuesday morning, final cleanup, and how to publish.
 Then see if I can get my other one working.
+1. Link to License?
+2. Final cleanup
+3. publish
+4. make video demo
+5. submit links to github https://github.com/MiriamPeskowitz/CLI-meditation
+6.

+## Description

-So you want a quick meditation, but it seems like every meditation site has a gazillion choices and it takes 20 minutes just to find the one you want.
-What do they say about too many choices making us unhappy?
-Here's the solution: ten to choose from.
+So you want a quick meditation, but every meditation site has a gazillion choices.
+It takes 20 minutes just to find the one you want, and then you have to go to work!
+They say too many choices make us unhappy.
+Here's the solution: five meditations to choose from.
 If you start obsessing, just choose #5 and be done with it.

 Happy calm!

 **

 Welcome to my CLI Data Gem project.
 It began as a more ambitious gem that scraped four sites and brought you four different types of info and wisdom with which to begin your day.
 It went wide instead of deep.
-I put that on hold to create this new version, which scrapes the Audio Dharma site to bring you a choice of ten meditative talks to choose from.
+I put that on hold to create this new version, which scrapes the Audio Dharma site to bring you a choice of five meditative talks.

 github: https://github.com/MiriamPeskowitz/CLI-meditation